PauloLuan/chakra-ui-studies/README.md

 - `typecheck`: check typescript types
 - `generate`: creates a component scaffold (you can also choose between styled component and chackra component)
 - `storybook`: runs storybook on `localhost:6006`
+- `deploy`: deploys the storybook build folder to gh-pages
 - `build-storybook`: create the build version of storybook

 ## What is inside?